StarRocks/starrocks/docs/en/loading/cloud_storage_load.md

 This topic focuses on using [Broker Load](../sql-reference/sql-statements/data-manipulation/BROKER_LOAD.md) to load data from cloud storage.

-## Background information

-In v2.4 and earlier, StarRocks depends on brokers to set up connections between your StarRocks cluster and your external storage system when it runs a Broker Load job.
-Therefore, you need to input `WITH BROKER "<broker_name>"` to specify the broker you want to use in the load statement.
-This is called "broker-based loading."
-A broker is an independent, stateless service that is integrated with a file-system interface.
-With brokers, StarRocks can access and read data files that are stored in your external storage system, and can use its own computing resources to pre-process and load the data of these data files.

-From v2.5 onwards, StarRocks no longer depends on brokers to set up connections between your StarRocks cluster and your external storage system when it runs a Broker Load job.
-Therefore, you no longer need to specify a broker in the load statement, but you still need to retain the `WITH BROKER` keyword.
-This is called "broker-free loading."

-> **NOTE**
->
-> You can use the [SHOW BROKER](../sql-reference/sql-statements/Administration/SHOW_BROKER.md) statement to check for brokers that are deployed in your StarRocks cluster.
-If no brokers are deployed, you can deploy brokers by following the instructions provided in [Deploy a broker](../deployment/deploy_broker.md).

 ## Supported data file formats

 Broker Load supports the following data file formats: